How to gift a property to a child, spouse, civil partner or family member

 - Adding a new partner or spouse to the deeds of your home

-One of the most common reasons for transferring equity is when a parent gifts a property, or share in a property, to a child.
+One of the most common reasons for transferring equity to a child is when a parent gifts a property, or share in a property, to a son or daughter.

 Gifting your property to your children can reduce the value of your estate, thereby reducing or negating the amount of Inheritance Tax (IHT) your children will need to pay.

-If you give your property to your child while you are still alive, you will need to live for at least 7 years from the date of transfer for your children to pay not IHT.
+If you want to gift your property to your child before you die, you will need to live for at least 7 years from the date of transfer for your children to pay not IHT.

 If you die within 7 years of gifting a property, then your children may have to pay some IHT, as follows: